Samin100/Wikitrends/README.md

 sharp decrease in stock price.
 I decided to look up the day which was March 23rd, 2016, and one of the top stories was Alphabet released it's first quarter earnings and it didn't live up to investors' expectations.

-Here are a few more plots, most of them being large banks, that I found fairly interesting.
-You can view another 40+ plots in the Plots folder above.
+Here are a few more plots, most of them being of large banks or multinational corporations, that I found fairly interesting.
+You can view another 40+ plots in the /Plots folder above.

 ![3M](/Plots/3M%20Company.png)
 </br>